mimiseno/ElectiveDataScienceProject/README.md

 ## 📋 Project Overview

-Analytix is a production-ready analytics platform that leverages machine learning to provide actionable insights for e-commerce businesses.
+Praedion is a production-ready analytics platform that leverages machine learning to provide actionable insights for e-commerce businesses.
 Built with modern web technologies and trained on the Brazilian E-commerce dataset (Olist).

 ### Key Features